unicdeve/webp-image-cli/README.md

-# WebP Converter CLI
+# WebP CLI

 A command-line interface for converting images to WebP format.
+Easily convert your JPG, PNG, GIF, and other images to the more efficient WebP format.

 ## Features